Implicit arguments & monad transformers

 An interesting problem is how to deal with errors.
 My current

-approach is to return linear variants of Either
+approach is to return linear variants of Either, but that

 has a big problem: a sum of a linear value is not a linear monad or